An ISO 14001 Environmental Management System in the United States

-The internationally recognized ISO 14001 standard follows the so-called "High Level Structure" (HLS).
-This basic structure is based on the uniform use of outlines, terminology and definitions.
-Thus, ISO 14001 certification can be combined with other certified standards in an integrated management system - for example with ISO 9001 (quality management) or ISO 50001 (energy management).
-The standard ISO 14001:2015 is available from the ISO website.
+The international standard follows the so-called "High Level Structure" (HLS), marked by consistent outlines, terminology, and definitions.
+As a result, ISO 14001 certification can be combined with other certified standards in an integrated management system such as ISO 9001 (quality management) or ISO 50001 (energy management).
+You can view the ISO 14001:2015 on the official ISO website.

-In addition, your company must identify the legal and regulatory requirements relating to your activities, products and/or services, translate these "obligations to act" into internal instructions, and regularly monitor compliance.
+Additionally, your company must identify the legal and regulatory requirements relating to your activities, products, and/or services.
+Next you must translate these "obligations to act" into internal directives, and regularly monitor compliance.

 What are the opportunities and risks associated with ISO 14001?

-For a transparent risk classification into "high", "medium" or "low", the established assessment criteria must be objective and comprehensible.
-Based on the opportunities and risks, companies in North America and beyond can use ISO 14001 to determine new fields of action in environmental protection.
+For a transparent risk classification, designating risks as "high", "medium" or "low", requires the establishment of objective and clear assessment criteria.
+Based on the opportunities and risks, companies in North America and beyond can use ISO 14001 to determine new areas of action in environmental protection.
 This enables the development of strategies to effectively address the ongoing challenges presented by advancing climate change.

-After commissioning, we develop an individual audit program and the audit schedule for all involved company departments and locations.
-Upon request, we conduct a gap assessment as a first performance evaluation.
+After a contract is signed, we will develop an individual audit program and the audit schedule for all involved company departments and locations.
+Optionally, we can conduct a gap assessment as a first performance evaluation.
 A DQS auditor will examine whether your environmental management already covers all standard requirements.
-Both services are optional.

-The certification audit starts with a system analysis (stage 1 audit) and evaluation of your documentation, objectives, results of your management review and internal audits.
-In doing so, we determine whether your management system is sufficiently developed and ready for certification.
+The ISO 14001 audit starts with a stage 1 audit, focusing on the evaluation of your documentation, objectives, results of your management review, and internal audits.
+This allows us to determine whether your management system is adequately developed and prepared for certification.

-On the basis of the certification audit, an evaluation of your environmental management system takes place, which results in a report.
-If your company has fulfilled all standard requirements, you will receive the ISO 14001 certificate.
+Based on the certification audit, an evaluation of your environmental management system takes place, which results in a report.
+Once your company has fulfilled all standard requirements, you will receive the ANAB accredited ISO 14001 certificate.

-A surveillance audit will be performed annually to ensure that your company continues to meet all the important criteria of ISO 14001:2015 after the certification audit, we conduct surveillance audits on an annual basis.
-This ensures our support for the continuous improvement of your management system and your business processes.
+A surveillance audit will be performed annually to ensure that your company continues to meet all of the requirements for ISO 14001:2015.
+This guarantees our support for the continuous improvement of your management system and your business processes.

-A certificate according to ISO 14001 is valid for three years.
-Before the expiration date, recertification is carried out.
+A certificate according to ISO 14001 is valid for three years, and we will complete the recertification process before your current certificate expires.
 This ensures that all requirements of the standard are met on a permanent basis.
 If all requirements continue to be met, a new certificate is issued.

 What does ISO 14001 certification cost?

-- Personal, smooth support from our specialists - regional, national and international
+- Personal, smooth support from our US-based experts with international resources

-- Individual offers with flexible contract periods without hidden costs
+- Individual quotes with flexible contract periods with no hidden costs